 Click here to learn about these picks!

-Travis Hoium owns shares of AAPL and Visa.
-The Motley Fool owns shares of and recommends AAPL and Visa.
-The Motley Fool has the following options: long January 2018 $90 calls on AAPL and short January 2018 $95 calls on AAPL.
+John Ballard owns shares of PayPal Holdings.
+The Motley Fool owns shares of and recommends Apple, PayPal Holdings, and Square.
+The Motley Fool owns shares of Visa and has the following options: long January 2020 $150 calls on Apple, short January 2020 $155 calls on Apple, and short January 2019 $80 calls on Square.
 The Motley Fool has a disclosure policy.